Writing a Children’s Picture Book

 Next steps - professional development, and how to approach publishers & agents

 Students to receive feedback on their picture book texts shortly after the end of the course

 Pay and enrol

 If you are purchasing this course for yourself, please click on the 'Pay & Enrol' button below.
-The deadline for enrolment is Monday 15 October.
+Enrolment closes at midnight on Monday 15 October.

 If you would like to purchase a place on this course – or any other of our other writing courses for someone other than yourself, gift vouchers are available to buy online.
 Read terms & conditions here.

 Join the Course